Pradnya1208/Book-Recommendation-System--Traditional-approach/README.md

 - It considers other users’ reactions while recommending a particular user.
 It notes which items a particular user likes and also the items that the users with behavior and likings like him/her likes, to recommend items to that user.
 - It collects user feedbacks on different items and uses them for recommendations.

+#### Model-based collaborative filtering
+- Remembering the matrix is not required here.
+From the matrix, we try to learn how a specific user or an item behaves.
+We compress the large interaction matrix using dimensional Reduction or using clustering algorithms.
+In this type, We fit machine learning models and try to predict how many ratings will a user give a product.
+- There are several methods:<br>
+`Clustering algorithms`<br>
+`Matrix Factorization based algorithm`<br>
+`Deep Learning methods`<br>

 ## Objective:
 This project aims at finding the multiple ways that our data can recommend books.